 They actually need low levels of light, and the tank must be kept out of direct sunlight, particularly because you can’t control the temperature.

-You can opt for a no substrate or fine sand.
-You need to avoid small rocks or gravel as the Axolotl is likely to eat it, which will cause an obstruction.
-Avoid anything smaller than 3 cm.
+You can opt for no substrate or fine sand.
+You need to avoid small rocks or gravel as the Axolotl is likely to eat them, which will cause an obstruction.
+Avoid any rocks smaller than 3 cm.
 You can add large rocks for places to hide as well as fake or real plants that have a soft texture.
 Axolotls have sensitive skin that can tear easily.